Mundingburra

 Income levels sit below national averages according to AreaSearch assessment

-The latest postcode level ATO data from AreaSearch released for financial year 2023 indicates that Mundingburra's median income among taxpayers is $54,845.
-The average income in the suburb is $64,321.
-This is lower than the national average.
-In comparison, Rest of Qld has a median income of $53,146 and an average income of $66,593.
-Based on Wage Price Index growth figures from financial year 2023 to September 2025, estimated incomes would be approximately $60,280 (median) and $70,695 (average).
-According to the 2021 Census, household, family, and personal incomes in Mundingburra rank modestly, between the 23rd and 34th percentiles.
-Income analysis shows that the largest segment comprises 27.5% of residents earning $1,500 - $2,999 weekly (996 residents), which aligns with the broader area where this cohort likewise represents 31.7%.
-After housing expenses, 85.1% of income remains, ranking at the 25th percentile nationally.
+As per AreaSearch's latest postcode level ATO data released on 1st July 2023 for financial year 2023, the suburb of Mundingburra's median income among taxpayers is $54,845.
+The average income in Mundingburra during this period was $64,321.
+This figure is lower than the national average.
+Comparing with Rest of Qld's median income of $53,146 and average income of $66,593 shows that Mundingburra has a relatively lower income level.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Mundingburra's median income would be approximately $60,280 and the average income around $70,695 as of September 2025.
+According to figures from the Census conducted in 2021, household, family and personal incomes in Mundingburra rank modestly, between the 23rd and 34th percentiles.
+Income analysis reveals that the largest segment comprises 27.5% of residents earning $1,500 - $2,999 weekly, with this group consisting of 997 individuals.
+This income bracket aligns with the broader area where it also represents approximately 31.7%.
+After housing costs, 85.1% of income remains in Mundingburra.
+However, this ranks at only the 25th percentile nationally.
 The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income